ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 mentally update my resume  to include “bird god” as a job title for three years, at company self-employed

-under communication skills add "talking with animals"
+on my resume, under communication skills add "talking with animals" and under job title add "bird god"

 a bird i sent out before the war returns with a telephone